mailpile/python-passcrow/docs/README.md

 3. The identification process results in the user receiving one or more "Verification Codes", which they input into the passcrow-enabled application.
-Once the application has collected the required codes, it provides those to the Passcrow Servers and receives the Recovery Key Fragment(s) in return.
+Once the application has collected sufficient codes, it provides those to the Passcrow Servers and receives the Recovery Key Fragment(s) in return.

-4. This allows the application to decrypt the "Recovery Package" and grant access to the locally encrypted data.
+4. This allows the application to reconstruct the Recovery Key and decrypt the Recovery Pack, thus granting access to locally encrypted data.

-5. **Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Package" and then again to recover the secrets.
+5. **Optional:** For Ephemeral Recovery, this process runs twice, first to recover the "Recovery Pack" and then again to recover the secrets.

+### Notes

 This process provides the following guarantees:

-1. The user's encryption keys and data never leaves their device (except for the Ephemeral case).
+1. The user's encryption keys and data never leaves their device (except for in the Ephemeral case).

-2. Users of the system remain anonymous and the third party Passcrow Helpers have no access to user data, until recovery is initiated.
+2. Users of the system remain anonymous and the Passcrow Servers have no access to user data (identities) until recovery is initiated.

 3. The application (or user) can adjust and balance reliability against security, by relying on multiple Passcrow Servers and tuning "N-of-M" parameters when generating key fragments and choosing identity verification strategies.

 The process also has the following characteristics, assuming the Passcrow Servers are well implemented and not malicious: